The Lot Valley cycle route V86

 Puy l'Evêque

-Built on a rocky outcrop, the medieval city can be discovered both on foot thanks to the signposted route, and from the river aboard the barge.
-Its medieval houses in ocher stone rub shoulders with more recent developments, such as the hanging gardens.
+Built on a rocky spur, the medieval city can also be explored on foot thanks to the Puy-l'Evêque visitor guide , than from the river aboard the barge.
+Its medieval houses in ochre stone rub shoulders with more recent developments, such as the hanging gardens.
 On leaving the city, let yourself be surprised by the know-how of the Virebent porcelain factory, a living heritage company.

 Villeneuve-sur-Lot